FreyGeospatial/freygeospatial.github.io/_posts/2020-02-10-Streamlining-a-GIS-Workflow-with-PostGIS.md

 ---
 layout: post
 title:  Streamlining a GIS Workflow with PostGIS
-categories: [PostGIS, Postgres, SQL, GIS]
+categories: [Data Engineering, Postgres/PostGIS, SQL, GIS]
 ---

 Last fall semester, I was able to take an independent study where I expanded my knowledge of SQL beyond its traditional use of querying relational databases for text and numeric values.
 Instead, I began using it as a standalone GIS, using it to store and query geometries (points, lines, and polygons).